Here’s a little something about conventional physics: Everything is predictable.

 Light Quanta: Small packets of energy carried by light.
 (AKA: Photons.)

 A black body is a thing that absorbs everything in the electromagnetic spectrum.
 And it also can emit everything on the electromagnetic spectrum.
-Giving it stuff results it in giving stuff back.
+Giving it stuff results in it giving stuff back.
 The “giving stuff back” part is called black body radiation.

 What really propelled people into quantum physics in the Ultraviolet Catastrophe.
 Since a black body is at an equal temperature with its surroundings, when we shoot stuff from really high up in the electromagnetic spectrum at it, the black-body responds with more energy than we sent into it (because the temperature cannot change, only what it sends and receives are the things that can be affected.)